jrudolph/scodec-cheatsheet/README.md

 ## Contributing

  * Add or edit meta information in `PrimitiveCodecs.scala`, `ParameterizedCodecs.scala`, or `CodecCombinators.scala`
- * Run `sbt "test:run-main scodec.meta.CheatSheetGenerator` to regenerate the table (the generator will replace all content in this file between lines starting with `## Primitive Codecs` and `## Contributing`)
+ * Run `sbt "generator/runMain scodec.meta.CheatSheetGenerator"` to regenerate the table (the generator will replace all content in this file between lines starting with `## Primitive Codecs` and `## Contributing`)
  * Commit changes + PR